Pies & Tarts

 Parbake the Pie Crust

-• On a floured surface, roll out the pie crust to an ⅛ -inch (3 mm) circle and line a 9-inch (23 cm) pie tin with it.
-Crimp the edges and brush with egg wash.
+• On a floured surface, roll out the pie crust to an ⅛ -inch (3 mm) circle and line a 9-inch (23 cm) pie tin with it and crimp the edges

 Make the Caramel Pecan Filling

 • Immediately turn off the heat and whisk in the butter and cream.
-The caramel will seize, so return the pot to the stove and heat on low, stirring constantly until the sugar melts, then transfer to a medium heatproof bowl and let cool for 15 minutes.
+The caramel will seize, so return the pot to the stove and heat on low, stirring constantly until the sugar melts.

 • Whisk the brown sugar, eggs, vanilla extract and salt into the caramel sauce, then fold in the pecans.

-• Pour the filling into the par baked crust and bake for 40-45 minutes, until the filling is slightly puffed but still jiggly in the middle.
+• Place the pie on the pre-heated baking tray and bake for 40-45 minutes, until the filling is slightly puffed but still jiggly in the middle.

 • Let cool for 4 hours to set before serving with whipped cream or vanilla ice-cream.
 Store leftovers, covered, in the refrigerator for up to 2 days.